Why write a thesis?

 What if I am interested in a cross-disciplinary topic?

 As far as the UHP is concerned, this is fine.
-The challenge to the student is to find an advisor or advisors that can provide oversight to such a project.
-In the case of two advisors, one should be selected as the Advisor of Contact, and it is from the Advisor of Contact’s department that the credit hours should be taken.
+The challenge to the student is to find an Honors Thesis Mentor that can provide oversight to such a project.

 What if I want to do my thesis in a discipline other than my own?